runkariz/docs/authentication/README.md

 ---

-## 2-2: Redirect your user on our authenticator
+## 2-2: Redirect the User Using the Authentication Link

-You must redirect your user to this page, which has a parameter `token` that must be filled with the generated token from step 1. https://www.demo.trykariz.com/en/tpuser/authorize?token={token_from_step_1}

-Your users will see this:\
+After obtaining the token, redirect your user to the following URL to complete the authentication process: https://www.demo.trykariz.com/en/tpuser/authorize?token={token_from_step_1}

+**User Experience**:\
+Your users will see an authentication screen where they can authorize access to the specified applications.
+Once they have authenticated, you can run workflows on their behalf.

 ![user auth flow](..%2Fassets%2Ftp_user_auth_flow.png)
 Once they have authenticated, you can run workflows for them.